hellocodeco/exist-api-docs/docs/guide/write_client.md

 For Greatreads, let's say we already have a way to track the user's time spent reading via their e-book reader, so we'd like to sync that data to Exist via an attribute called something like "time reading".
 It should be a "duration" type and belong to the Media group.
 Because we have a `media_write` scope, we have permission to create new attributes in this group.
 We don't want it to be manually tracked by the user, because we'll sync this data automatically, so we'll pass `manual` as `false`.

+For this call, we'll post an array of JSON objects to `https://exist.io/api/2/attributes/create/`.

 === "create_attribute.py"